Mostafa-HEH/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Task 12: Create a function def roman\_to\_int(roman\_string): that converts a Roman numeral to an integer.
-Task 13: Write a function that returns the weighted average of all integers tuple (<score>, <weight>) Task 14: Write a function that computes the square value of all integers of a matrix using map
+Task 13: Write a function that returns the weighted average of all integers tuple (<score>, <weight>) Task 14: Write a function that computes the square value of all integers of a matrix using map Task 15: Write a function that deletes keys with a specific value in a dictionary.